 If you are employed in by a sheltered workshop, your earnings may or may not affect your eligibility for Supplemental Security Income (SSI) or your SSI benefit amount.
 To understand how income from employment at a sheltered workshop can impact SSI, you first need to understand the basic requirements for SSI eligibility.

 To be eligible for SSI, you need to have low income and not be earning so much in wages that you're considered to be doing "substantial gainful activity" (SGA).

-For 2021, the Social Security Administration (SSA) defined SGA as earning $1,310 a month from working.
+For 2022, the Social Security Administration (SSA) defined SGA as earning $1,470 a month from working.
 The SSA generally counts wages from sheltered work employment in the same manner as work performed in the general workplace.
-(There's a exception when you first begin working in sheltered employment.)
+(There's an exception when you first begin working in sheltered employment.)

 After you have been on SSI for one month, the SSA won't consider whether your earnings (from a sheltered workshop or any other workplace) are over the SGA level, but your earnings will lower your SSI payment.

 To be eligible for SSI, your countable income cannot be more than the federal benefit rate (FBR).
 The FBR is a dollar amount that is set by the federal government each year.
 For 2022, the FBR is $914 for a single person and $1,371 for a married couple.